Honoured for Shoe Collection Drive in the Netherlands Benefitting Poor Nigerian Children

 Wittenborg alumnus, Olumide Omotoso, was recently a finalist in the prestigious 2019 PIEoneer Awards, which took place in London, honouring his work with less privileged youngsters in Nigeria the past two years.
 Omotoso was a finalist in the category International Alumni of the Year - representing Wittenborg as the only continental European institution in a list dominated by American and British institutions.

-Omotoso, who was a professional footballer in Nigeria, came to Wittenborg University of Applied Sciences in 2017 to do his MSc in Sport Business Management.
+Omotoso, who was a professional footballer in Nigeria, came to WUAS in 2017 to do his MSc in Sport Business Management.
 While doing his master's degree in Apeldoorn, he organised a shoe-collection drive for disadvantaged children back in his own country.

 In the first phase of his collection efforts he managed to send 55 pairs of shoes to Nigeria.
 Starting with his own football club and then others in the Netherlands, he asked people to donate their old sport shoes that are still in a good condition.
 Word got around and more and more people came forward to donate.